 The promising German centre-back was earmarked for the future but remained at the Westfalenstadion for three seasons before joining Borussia Mönchengladbach, where he continues to fulfil his talents.

-His exit saw Dortmund move in the market and they acquired the services of FC Basel central defender Manuel Akanji, who is first choice on Lucien Favre’s team sheet when available.
+His exit saw Dortmund move in the market and they acquired the services of FC Basel central defender Manuel Akanji, who is a nailed-on starter when available.

 Sold: Mats Hummels to Bayern Munich (£30m)